yoonsikp/family.md/copd.md

 COPD patients will have an FEV1/FVC ratio less than 0.7, with minimal signs of reversibility with bronchodilator compared to asthma.
 Low FEV1 is pathognomonic for obstruction.

 ## Acute Exacerbation
-Sputum and cough.
+Symptoms include SOB, sputum, cough.
 Start oxygen therapy, target is ~90-92%.
 Obtain VBG and consider nebulizer if indicated.

 - Mild: SABA (e.g. Salbutamol q1-2h)
 - Moderate: SABA + SAMA (e.g. Ipratropium q1-2h)